denouche/google-photos-takeout-cleaner/README.md

 docker pull denouche/google-photos-takeout-cleaner:main

-export INPUT=/path/to/folder  # path to folder containing all takeout*.tgz files export OUTPUT=/output/folder  # path where all the processed photos will be stored
+export INPUT=/path/to/folder  # path to folder containing all takeout*.tgz files export OUTPUT=/output/folder  # path where all the processed photos will be stored.
+Give an empty folder.

 docker run -v $INPUT:/input -v $OUTPUT:/output --rm -it denouche/google-photos-takeout-cleaner:main
 ```